tpb1908/Notes/_posts/2017-08-06-Haskell-Notes.md

 The `Data.List` module has useful functions for working with lists.

-One of thest functions is `numUniques`
+One of these functions is `numUniques`

 ```haskell
 numUniques:: (Eq a) => [a] -> Int